dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

 down.
 The P-3, which was patrolling ahead of the replenishment group, is sent west to hunt for a sub, but doesn't really have a good place to start, until the next wave of missiles is spotted radiating out from a central launch point.
-Then the hunt is on\!
+Then the hunt is on!
 The P-3 hurries in and quickly identifies and sinks a Yankee Notch near the predicted launch point, while the F-5s continue to pick off the last of the cruise missiles before they reach the shore.